Studio Testing Modes

 For detailed emulation of experience localization and content policies, you can test through the Player emulator.

-2. Toggle on Enable Test Profile in the window.
+With the emulator window open, toggle on Enable Test Profile.
 Emulation will remain as toggled (enabled or disabled) even if you close the window.

-3. Lower down in the window, the following options are available:
+Lower down in the window, commonly used options include:

 Collaborative Testing